 - 1. Examinations will be taken in the manner stated in Ocasys. - 2.
 In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners. - 3.
-The Board of Examiners may, in exceptional circumstances of pressing nature, allow an examination to be taken in a form different from that stated in the course unit description. - 4.
-Mock versions of each examination will be made available to practise.
-Therefore a past exam will be offered whenever possible. - 5.
+The Board of Examiners may, in exceptional circumstances of pressing nature, allow an examination to be taken in a form different from that stated in the course unit description.

+- 4. If a course is assessed by way of an examination, the education offered in the course will pay attention to the type of questions asked in the examination and the standard which answers have to meet.
+This can be achieved by offering a mock version of the exam, possibly with model answers, but can also be achieved by discussing examples of practice questions during class in which also the size of the exam is discussed. - 5.
 When the assessment of a course consists of assignments and papers, according to the course description, a student should participate in all components of the assessment to be able to successfully complete the course, unless the examiner decides differently, which should be clearly stated in the course description.
 The student's result of the seminar will be expressed in a final mark.
 The examiner defines the weighing factor of the separate components.
 If a student did not participate in all components of the assessment, the result 'insufficient' will be registered for the course.
 No resit is possible for course components that are completed in the form of assignments and papers.
 The components of the assessment that the student did participate in will be cancelled at the end of that academic year.